 Are there designated areas for interviews in the hospital?

 Members of MARCOM team will work with you to find an appropriate place to conduct interviews, which includes areas acceptable to film and photograph.
 Patients and visitors must not be visible in the background of any video recording or photo.

 Each day between 2 and 3 pm, we designate for a time to rest, however during all times, we ask that staff and visitors contribute to a quiet environment to promote healing.
 We may ask that you move interviews to conference rooms and offices to ensure other patients nearby can rest.
 Also, please remember to keep your voice down any time you’re conducting an interview, for the same reason.

 When I call for a patient condition, why do I have to wait for a call back?

 Before we can release information (if any) about a patient in our care, we need to work with nursing staff to ensure a consent form has been signed by the patient or his/her representative.
 We must adhere to strict HIPAA laws and regulations to protect patient confidentiality.

 Even if a reporter has previously received a condition report on a patient and calls back for an update, we are required to follow the same steps each time.
 Occasionally a patient or their representative may change their mind to restrict the release of their condition while at the hospital.

 What do the patient condition terms mean?

-It is hospital policy for members of the Community Relations team to provide a simple, one or two word description regarding patient conditions.
+It is hospital policy for members of the Marketing and Communications team to provide a simple, one or two word description regarding patient conditions.
 Below are guidelines to understanding what the conditions mean, and the conditions under which we must operate to ensure patient confidentiality: